Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Dalhousie University, Halifax – Source: @dalhousieu on IG

 Nova Scotia has several major universities and colleges (10 universities and 13 community college campuses throughout the province) some of which are known nationally for specific programs.
 A couple of the well-known universities include Dalhousie University in the downtown core of Halifax and Acadia, located in beautiful Wolfville in the Annapolis Valley.
-You can check the rankings of Nova Scotia Universities here
+You can check the rankings of Nova Scotia Universities here if you are researching schools before moving to Halifax.

 Halifax Regional Centre for Education – English School District